 The Ed-Fi Alliance offers several useful Ed-Fi Tools to help you select the best vendor, product, and overall solution to help you with your project.

-For example, you may require that vendors detail their Ed-Fi competencies that demonstrate whether they possess the up-to-date skills necessary to perform high-quality, robust implementations of the Ed-Fi Solution required for your project.https://techdocs.ed-fi.org/display/EDFICERT/Registry+of+Ed-Fi+Certified+Products
+For example, you may require that vendors detail their Ed-Fi competencies that demonstrate whether they possess the up-to-date skills necessary to perform high-quality, robust implementations of the Ed-Fi Solution required for your project.
+You may choose to require that the SIS vendor be and Ed-Fi certified SIS, published here: https://techdocs.ed-fi.org/display/EDFICERT/Registry+of+Ed-Fi+Certified+Products .

 This section outlines the functional and non-functional requirements of the Ed-Fi TBD Project solution.
 Requirements labeled “Optional” are useful and will count as positives when evaluating RFP responses, but are not strictly required.